AtidSr/Weather-app/README.md

 # Weather-app

 ## Project description
-City status is an android application that display date, time and current weather to user of this application.
+Weather app is an android application that display date, time and current weather to user of this application.

 ## Features
 This application provides search bar for receive city name input from user to display current date time and weather.
-It help user to quickly know current weather date.
+It help user to quickly know current weather and date.

 ## About project
 I am interested in android application.
 Doing this project is better way to learn about android application.